carmosilva-vinicius/exercism_solutions/README.md

 - C# as a language running on a Virtual Machine (VM)
 - Elixir as a Functional language
-- Rust as a Compiled language
+- Go and Rust as a Compiled languages
 -  Python as an Interpreted language